Wind Farms in Western New York

 Voices of Tug Hill

-In New York the State Environmental Quality Review Act requires comprehensive environmental impact review.
+In New York, the State Environmental Quality Review Act requires comprehensive environmental impact review for new regulations and new projects.
 However, responsibility for environmental review lies with the host town, generally ill-prepared to undertake such review of large projects.
-All other state agencies are "involved agencies," limited to their specific permitting authority.
+All other state agencies are "involved agencies," limited to their specific

 New York's largest coal-fired power plant, Niagara Mohawk's Huntley plant, has a 336 MW capacity and operates at about 80% capacity.
 The Indian Point 3 nuclear power plant has a capacity of 970 MW, the Fitzpatrick nuclear power plant is 820 MW, both operating at 90% capacity or better.